MatthewTamYT/LearnPython/README.md

 # 😎 Learn Python 😎

-This is a great place to start for many people to start learning Python.
+This is a great place to start learning Python.
 Full credit goes to Eric Matthes in his Python Crash Course, 2nd Edition Book.
-Thank you Eric!

 ## Table of Contents
 * 1 Getting Started